kabirdkng/docs/docs/source/ide/create_token.rst

    :alt: manage Smart contract
    :align: center

-We can now see a model to search for smart contracts; also, we can see our newly generated token contract highlighted in green, indicating that we are the owner of the smart contract.
+We can now see a modal to search for smart contracts; also, we can see our newly generated token contract highlighted in green, indicating that we are the owner of the smart contract.
 We shall now select our token by clicking on it.

 .. image:: https://kai-docs.nyc3.cdn.digitaloceanspaces.com/ide/idetest17.png
    :alt: select token contract